Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 ## Configuration

-All of the configuration properties can be provided through a configuration file, CLI arguments, or environment variables (Read the [`@mocks-server/config` package](https://github.com/mocks-server/main/tree/master/packages/config) for further info, which is used under the hood).
+All of the serializable configuration properties can be provided through a configuration file, CLI arguments, or environment variables (Read the [`@mocks-server/config` package](https://github.com/mocks-server/main/tree/master/packages/config) for further info, which is used under the hood).

 The namespace for the configuration of this library is `markdown-confluence-sync`, so, for example, to set environment variables you have to prefix the variable name with `MARKDOWN_CONFLUENCE_SYNC_`.